eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - Topic R: Authentication of the User to the device,
 - Topic S: Certificate transparency,
 - Topic T: Support and maintenance by the Wallet Provider,
-- Topic U: EUDI Wallet Trust Mark.
+- Topic U: EUDI Wallet Trust Mark,
+- Topic V: PID Rulebook.

 ## 2 Use Cases